Table of Contents Show

 Next, it’s time to search the popular RV sales marketplaces to help determine the fair value for your used RV.
 Popular marketplaces include RVT.com and RVTrader.com.

 Search for similar years, makes, and models.
 If you can’t find your specific RV, find a handful of the closest models in similar conditions.
-Check these prices against the price you found on the NADAguides.
-Is it similar?
+Check these prices against the prices you found on the JP Power RV Price Guides.
+Are they similar?

 If your prices vary widely, you may need to alter your search or sales price.
 It’s a good idea to keep your figures aligned with the current market.